Periodontist vs Endodontist: Which Specialist Do You Need?

 FAQs

-1. Should I see a periodontist or endodontist?
+1. Should I see a periodontist or an endodontist?

 It depends on your dental issue.
 If you have gum disease or receding gums, see a periodontist.
 Consult an endodontist if you need a root canal or have tooth pain.